 Why Are Catalytic Converters Stolen?

 Catalytic converters have become an appealing target for thieves, but have you ever wondered why?
-Let’s delve into the intriguing world of catalytic converter theft.
 From the allure of precious metals to the ease of accessibility, we’ll uncover the reasons behind this pervasive crime.
 We’ll also shed light on the lack of identification and high resale value that make these thefts so attractive.
 And, not to mention, the alarming shortage of proper security measures further perpetuates this problem.
 Get ready for an eye-opening exploration into the world of catalytic converter theft.

 1. Precious Metals Theft